rwols/gintonic/README.md

 	$ git clone <your-username>@sthse.co:/code/gt.git

-to clone the repo.
+to clone the repo. -->

 Special Considerations for Windows and Git
 ==========================================

 Windows has no git in its terminal.
-Download "Git for Windows" (https://git-scm.com/download/win) to get a Unix environment in Windows.
+Download [Git for Windows] (https://git-scm.com/download/win) to get a Unix environment in Windows.
 Open a new terminal with Git Bash, and don't ever use the native Windows terminal anymore.
 From this point on I will assume that Windows users use the Git Bash